Last updated on June 18th, 2024 at 05:08 pm

 While anxiety disorders vary based on symptoms and triggers, they can all interfere with daily activities.
 Understanding the different types can help people recognize their symptoms.
-Anxiety disorders can feel scary and disruptive, but help is available
+Anxiety disorders can feel scary and disruptive, but help for anxiety is available.

 Here’s a closer look at four common types of anxiety disorders.